National ID: MEM20105 | State ID: AA52

 Gain the heavy-duty qualification you need for a job in the metal trades

 If you enjoy working with your hands, are physically fit and able to visualise how an object should look from a drawing, you may have the aptitude for working as a fabricator.
-Fabricators work in either a domestic or commercial setting making roofing products, air conditioning ducts, electrical switchboards, hospitality equipment such as range hoods and benchtops; and may specialise in stainless steel custom fabrication using the latest welding and polishing processes.
+Fabricators work in either a domestic or commercial setting making roofing products, air-conditioning ducts, electrical switchboards, hospitality equipment such as range hoods and benchtops; and you may specialise in stainless steel custom fabrication using the latest welding and polishing processes.

 Your qualification prepares you for roles such as:

 Certificate III in Engineering - Fabrication Trade (Light Yc)

 |Midland||One semester||Yes||Academic achievement and work history|

 Please contact the college to receive an indicative price for this course.